 (...) "a wonderful continuous vocal line and impressive stage presence [...] solid low notes, broad middle range and brilliant high notes of her high-class-voice [that] rightfully earned frenetic applause (...)"

-Ewa Płonka’s 2018-19 season opened in performances of Karol Szymanowski’s Stabat Mater at Carnegie Hall with the Oratorio Society of New York in a concert marking the centennial of Polish independence.
-She will debut with Finland’s Oulu Symphony Orchestra singing Richard Wagner’s Wesendonck Lieder led by conductor Jessica Cottis and with Opéra Orchestre de Montpellier France as the soloist in Mahler’s Symphony No. 3 with the with conductor Michael Schønwandt.
-On the opera stage, she returns to Badisches Staatstheater Karlsruhe for further performances of Giovanna Seymour in Donizetti’s Anna Bolena.
+She debuted with the Grant Park Music Festival in Chicago for Delius’ rarely performed A Mass of Life and Nashville Symphony as soprano solo in Rachmaninoff's The Bells, she returned to Carnegie Hall in Karol Szymanowski’s Stabat Mater with the Oratorio Society of New York in a concert marking the centennial of Polish independence, with Finland’s Oulu Symphony Orchestra singing Richard Wagner’s Wesendonck Lieder led by conductor Jessica Cottis, with Opéra Orchestre de Montpellier/ France as the soloist in Mahler’s Symphony No. 3 with the conductor Michael Schønwandt, with the San Antonio Symphony for Mendelssohn’s oratorio Elijah under the baton of music director Sebastian Lang-Lessing.